11 Epic Bike Trails Around Tongariro National Park

 Follow the original trail that used to transport passengers between two rail heads of the never-completed North Island trunk line during the 1900s.
 The trail takes you through virgin native forest between the railway station in Ohakune and Horopito (or vice versa).
 Find historic viaducts and tunnels and all sorts of other surprises along the way on this grade 2 trail.

 Location: Ohakune.
 Start from either the Ohakune Railway Station or Horopito.
-Shuttle services run from Ohakune taking rider to Horopito so riders can make their way back to Ohakune.
+Shuttle services, such as the TCB Bike Shop, run from Ohakune taking rider to Horopito so riders can make their way back to Ohakune.

 4. Fishers Track (2-3 hours one way)